wallix/Automation_Showroom/Terraform/Deploying/aws/02-Advanced/2AM-2SM-LB/README.md

 ### I can't access the Debian Machine from my IP

 Have you set the allowed ip variable with your public IP ?

-## TO DO

-* Keep working on the different README and variable.tf for better clarity.
-* Add example of mix and match of modules.